 - Deadline for draft written papers

-- Deadline for approved ready to publish written papers
+- Deadline for powerpoint presentations, posters and approved ready to publish written papers

 Presenter Conditions and Proposal Submission Guidelines

 - Written Paper and 10 minute conference talk, or

 - Written paper and 20 minute conference talk, or

 - Written paper and 35 minute conference talk, and/or